-Again, thinking of your buyers first, you need messaging that speaks directly to them in clear, concise and consistent language across the entire site (and across all your marketing materials).
-We wrote a post a few years ago about four important questions your site visitors want answered on senior living websites, and these questions are still true today: can I afford it, where will I live, what will I do, and will I be cared for?
+Again, thinking of your buyers first, you need messaging that speaks directly to them in clear, concise, and consistent language.
+We wrote a post a few years ago about four important questions your site visitors want answered on senior living websites.
+These questions are still true today: can I afford it, where will I live, what will I do, and will I be cared for?

 Demonstrate through words, images, and downloadable content how you answer these questions and perceived problems.

 Does the site have compelling offers for people at various points in their journey?